isabella232/GCPCloudRunBug/README.md

 ###### Screenshot here - Secret Manager Env Var config, No Quote

 ![Bugged Secrets Setup](https://github.com/stirista/GCPCloudRunBug/blob/main/images/CloudRun_Bugged.png))

-This config incorrectly formats the G_A_C environment variable key value as a "mounted volume" path string adding the container app root '/app/' to the beginning of the service account's json auth {object} string so that the value ultimately becomes '/app/{object}' which throws a runtime error anytime a GCP library attempts to authenticate

-The runtime error, depending on the length of the keys in the {object} string is either a "path too long" or "path not found" exception

-The exception handling for this error sprays the plaintext contents of the json G_A_C authentication {object} into the logs

 #### Bugged Config YAML Output

 ```yaml